hugozhang0577/ukb_taste_dysfunction/README.md

 `taste_2w_strict` is a case if the participant reported a loss or change in taste that either lasted at least two weeks **or** affected daily life — either criterion suffices, not both.
-Controls reported neither a taste nor a smell change; participants with an isolated smell change are excluded rather than counted as controls, as they are not a clean comparison for a taste-specific question.
+Controls reported neither a taste nor a smell change; participants with an isolated smell change are excluded.